Battle of Peleliu: Japanese

 By 1944, Peleliu was occupied by about 5,500 Japanese troops of the 14th Infantry Division.
 Considered a crack unit, the division had been detached from the Kwantung Army in Manchuria to garrison Peleliu after the fall of the Marshall Islands earlier in 1944, and had arrived on the island in May.
 Colonel Kunio Nakagawa, commander of the division's 2nd Regiment, led the preparations for the island's defense.
 In addition to these, there were about 4,000 naval troops, of whom about 1,500 of the 45th Base Guard Force were trained in the infantry role, the remainder were maintenance staff, air crews and other miscellaneous support troops.
 In addition to this, there was a large contingent of Korean and Japanese construction personnel.

 After their losses in the Solomons, Gilberts, Marshalls and Marianas, the Imperial Japanese Army assembled a research team to develop new island-defense tactics.
 Previously, Japanese island garrisons had heavily contested enemy landings on the beach itself, rendering them vulnerable to naval bombardment.
 The Japanese formulated new tactics that envisioned only a token defense of the landing beaches, instead protracting the conflict by holding defensible terrain in the island interior.
 Peleliu's steep, twisting coral ridges were ideal for such a defense in depth.
 Colonel Nakagawa used this rough terrain to his advantage by ordering the construction of heavily fortified bunkers, caves, and other subterranean positions, all interlocked in a "honeycomb" system.
 Traditional "banzai charge" attacks were to be discontinued, as they wasted manpower and were ineffective.
-These changes in tactics were designed to force the Americans into a war of attrition, compelling them to spend more troops, materiel and time to secure Japanese island garrisons.
+These changes in tactics were designed to force the Americans into a war of attrition, compelling them to spend more troops, material, and time to secure Japanese island garrisons.